javierarce/arena-manager/README.md

 ### Contributing

 If you have ideas, suggestions, or bug reports feel free to [open an issue](https://github.com/javierarce/arena-manager/issues).
+To set up the project locally and submit code, see the [contributing guide](CONTRIBUTING.md).